-The environment department has several mitigation measures that include:
+The Town Environment department has several mitigation measures that include:

 - Emission Standards

 - Waste Management

 - Litter Control.

 - Tree Planting and management

 - Storm Water management

 - Parks, Riparian and Environmental protected areas.

+- Safety

+- Wildlife Human Conflict Management

-The environmental depart has a funding for the persons who shall be applied in the environmental management and who shall institute the mitigation measures.
+The environmental department has a funding budget to be applied toward payment of persons who shall be part of the environmental management and who shall institute the mitigation measures.